molarmanful/talking-heads/README.md

 chat environment.
 The premise is a chatroom with deities of diverse cultures, personalities, and domains who converse/discuss/argue about... well, anything.
 Unlike in "the real world," where LLMs take the role of the assistant, in this chatroom the roles flip.
-AI are the gods, and we their subjects and objects of curiosity.
+AI are the gods, and we their objects of curiosity.

+## Features

+- Sentiment analysis + dynamic prompt engineering to create "moody" gods
+- Unique personality traits for each god

 ## Design

-WIP
+The chatroom design takes inspiration from IRC (Internet Relay Chat) conventions, with modifications to align the UI/UX with my personal style.

 ## Implementation